noamraph/nix-pills/pills/03-enter-environment.md

 -   We installed software as a user, and only for the Nix user.

 -   It created a new user environment.
-That\'s a new generation of our Nix user profile.
+That's a new generation of our Nix user profile.

 -   The